 Pilgrim’s Inn Garden

 This time of year, while the garden is still in bloom, that seems to be the most active area.
 Bees, butterflies, even hummingbirds abound.
 From our perch above the dining room, we have a great view of the garden.
 It took me a few tries to identify that they were indeed hummingbirds because they are so quick and fleeting.
 They blended right into the jungle of raspberries.
-The nasturtiums we grow for the restaurant are colorful targets and food sources, so it brings every bug, butterfly, and bird out in the open for all to see, if you were to just look.
+The flowers we grow for the dining room are colorful targets and food sources, so it brings every bug, butterfly, and bird out in the open for all to see, if you were to just look.

 Winter at the Inn